RayHightower/rayhightower.github.octo-broken/source/_posts/2014-01-04-beaglebone-black-ubuntu-ruby-rails-part-2.markdown

 ###Installing the Ubuntu GUI
-After the partition on the SD card has been resized, this single command will intall the GUI.
+After the partition on the SD card has been resized, this command will intall the GUI.
 Note that the process takes about an hour:

 ```bash
 $ sudo apt-get install ubuntu-desktop